 -KL: Magnesium silicate, Calcium carbonate, Talc, Methyl Paraben, Propyl Paraben, Aquademin, Fragrance

 That's a whole lot of difference lol.
 The Hong Kong one is much smoother than the other one (which is grainier), and slab sizes are different.
 This may not be important unless you are allergic to the parabens?
 It's effective at keeping your face less oily in humid climate, but wear it at home lol.
 Or wait till the white is absorbed before you go out if you don't want to look like having flour on your face.
 I googled it and found places mislabeling it as rice powder...
 I wish it were!
 Unless calcium carbonate is rice powder... neh.
 And these sites are Ebay stores: some sellers probably copy-paste without verifying.Edit: Well I have been getting a lot of emails and views on this post, thank you!
-Yes there is a pink tinted version though it is very pink so I did not bother to try.
+Yes there is a pink tinted version although it is very pink so I did not bother to try.
 I think they are the ones that come in the pink plastic cases.
 Ingredients and country of manufacture are unknown, maybe I'll update this post if I come across any.
 I currently don't use this anymore, though they are more readily available in Singapore stores.
 I think talc clogs pores and so have changed to something better - silk powder.